ssarrayya/java-deitel-exercises/README.md

 # Java how to program, 10th edition - Early Objects Version

-My solutions to some exercises in the textbook above as well as class exercises, tests and extra class trivias among my cohort mates
+My solutions to some exercises in the textbook above as well as class exercises, tests and extra class trivias among my cohort mates.
+If you'd like to contribute or correct something, feel free to make a pull request, clearly stating the problem!

 ## Chapters
 - __Chapter 1__- Introduction to Computers, the Internet and Java